madhurchhajed/Cat-or-Not-Cat-Image-Classifier/README.md

-# How are neural network model works ?
+# How our neural network model works ?

 ### 1. Images from our training and testing dataset are reshaped.